-I moved in a studio in the Fashion District in NYC in 2010 to paint larger 3-dimensional cityscapes of Midtown, presented as screens.
-I continue the practice of outdoors painting in Mohegan Lake, keeping one direction: going west!
-In Manhattan, going west takes you to the Lincoln Tunnel.
-And not bother going further, Manhattan landmarks are a world in themselves.
-Witness of the change brought by the developments around the High Line, a former elevated railroad track converted into a park, I adopt panoramic formats to better seize the scope of that changing New York Cityscape.
+Manhattan landmarks are a whole world into themselves.
+Witness of the change brought by the developments around the High Line, a former elevated railroad track converted into a park, I adopted panoramic formats to better seize the scope of that changing New York Cityscape.